tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

      opaque foo<1..V>;
 ~~~~~

-With a few exceptions, cTLS replaces every integer in TLS
+In cTLS replaces all the integers in TLS (including code points) with
-with a varint.
+varints; we do not show the structures which only change in this way.

 ## Record Layer